Parler denied by Apple App Store again

 The site’s second act came after controlling investor and Republican megadonor Rebekah Mercer forced out the site’s co-founder and former CEO, John Matze.
 Mercer appointed allies to serve on Parler’s board and as interim chief executive, and sources told The Washington Post she is pulling the strings at the company.

-Parler’s interim CEO Mark Meckler said during an interview on Fox News Channel last month that the company was continuing negotiations to get back on the App Store.
+Parler’s interim CEO, Mark Meckler, said during an interview on Fox News Channel last month that the company was continuing negotiations to get back on the App Store.
 At the time, he said he was “pretty positive” the app would be back on the store soon.

 But Meckler also said that the company wasn’t interested in getting back on Google’s Play Store.
 Apps can be loaded on Android devices from the Web, unlike on Apple devices, where circumventing the App Store is nearly impossible.

-As a social media app styled somewhat as an alternative to Twitter, Parler’s user base, which numbered about 15 million before it was knocked offline, likely relied heavily on the mobile app.
+As a social media app styled somewhat as an alternative to Twitter, Parler’s user base, which numbered about 15 million before it was knocked offline, probably relied heavily on the mobile app.
 Without a path back to the App Store, the social media network’s growth will be hamstrung.

-In the U.S., where Parler’s target audience resides, Apple is extremely important for the growth of any mobile app developer.
-While only about half of phones in the U.S. are iPhones, owners of the devices tend to be more affluent and therefore bring more advertising revenue to app makers.
+In the United States, where Parler’s target audience resides, Apple is extremely important for the growth of any mobile app developer.
+While only about half of phones in the United States are iPhones, owners of the devices tend to be more affluent and therefore bring more advertising revenue to app makers.
 And some data show Apple’s place in the U.S. smartphone market may be growing stronger.
 According to Counterpoint research, iPhones accounted for 65 percent of smartphone sales in the fourth quarter of 2020.

 Reed Albergotti contributed to this report.